megacuev/Red-Supergiants-In-M31/README.md

 lightcurve.py combines PTF and ZTF lightcurve data and uses gaussian processes to period fit the combined data.

-ZTFlightcurvecolor.py generates just all ZTF lightcurves at once (automated), and saves the PNG's as well as the .txt file containing the resulting lightsurve data (header: jd, mag, mag uncertainty).
+ZTFlightcurvecolor.py generates all ZTF lightcurves at once (automated), and saves the PNG's as well as the .txt file containing the resulting lightsurve data (header: jd, mag, mag uncertainty).